ethanliu24/beatstore/README.md

 ### Stripe
 Stripe will handle payments with Stripe Checkout.
-Set up Stripe with the project by creating/logging in to [Stripe Dashboard](https://dashboard.stripe.com/), and copy the public and secret keys.

-In the rails project, enter rails credentials editing enviornment using this command:
+1. In the rails project, enter rails credentials editing enviornment using this command:
 `VISUAL="cursor --wait" rails credentials:edit`

-_Instead of "cursor", you can use the command that opens the editor of your choice, e.g. "code"_
+    - _Instead of "cursor", you can use the command that opens the editor of your choice, e.g. "code"_

-Then, paste in the Stripe API keys in the following format:
+    - _Locate the stripe field_
+2. Set up Stripe with the project by creating/logging in to [Stripe Dashboard](https://dashboard.stripe.com/)
+3. Copy the public and secret keys to `stripe.<env>.public_key` and `stripe.<env>.secret_key`.
+4. Get the payments webhook route signiture and paste to `stripe.<env>.payments_webhook_secret`

+The resulting credential file for stripe should look like this:
 ```
-# Paste Stripe keys in this format
 stripe:
   test:
     public_key: <sk_test_...>
     secret_key: <sk_test_...>
+    payments_webhook_secret: <whsec_...>
   live:
     public_key: <sk_live_...>
     secret_key: <sk_live_...>
+    payments_webhook_secret: <whsec_...>
 ```

 Close the file to save.